kittendevv/kittendevv/README.md

-# Hi, I'm CodingKitten! 👋

-Hi as my name might suggest, i like cats and coding.
-I mostly do web developmnent but i am also intrested in backend and python.
+Hi I'm CodingKitten, as my name might imply I like both cats and coding.

 ## About Me